 Here at Huel, excellent nutrition and health are key, so we have listed some of the information that confirms this commitment to health and safety throughout all aspects of Huel.

-For information on how our ingredients are produced please see our article How Huel and the Huel Ingredients are Produced.
+For information on how our ingredients are produced please see our article How Do We Make Huel?.

 All ingredient suppliers must go through a rigorous screening process before we approve the ingredients for use.
 This process includes: